robfatland/zero2x/baboons_dynamoDB/README.md

 Ex- Our data has columns ['time','x', 'y', 'indiv'] filtering and subsetting can only be done on our Partition key('indiv') and sort key('time') and not on either 'x' or 'y', so a query to fetch all 'x' == 728.2 won't work.

 DynamoDB sets read and write limit which are both defaulted to 5 hits.
-This can be increase or decreased based on API requiremnt.
+This can be increase or decreased based on API requirement.
+Following is a screenshot of the UI for DynmoDB

 ![Baboons Table](https://imgur.com/kzDXUvq.png)

 Then provide appropriate Keys to the table.

 ![Table keys](https://imgur.com/dGm5Kvh.png)
 #### Uploading Data from S3 to Dynamodb